tsimas/maps-component-archetype/README.md

   angular-name=offer
   webcontent-priority=1

-3. Copy the generated directories to MAPS (Don't copy the generated com.avon.prototype directory and the outer pom.xlm .They are just for technically purpose.)
+3. Copy the generated directories to MAPS

 =================================